Skip to main content

 Use Caution

 Moon Phase Charging: Charge Lapis Lazuli under the full moon for enhanced truth-seeking and intuitive wisdom.
-The waning moon is ideal for releasing self-deception and embracing honest self-reflection.
-Lapis Lazuli resonates beautifully with night sky energy — place it outdoors under the stars for the most potent charge.
+The waning moon is a good time for releasing self-deception and embracing honest self-reflection.
+Lapis Lazuli resonates well with night sky energy, so placing it outdoors under the stars makes for a potent charge.

 Avoid the following: